Ford Mustang SVT Cobra: 1997

 The 1997 Cobra was basically a carryover of the 1996 model.
 The previous honeycomb grille was deleted to allow more airflow into the larger radiator that was standard on the entire Mustang lineup, and the 1997 Cobra had a larger diameter fan.
 Also new was a parallel-flow air conditioning condenser that was exclusive to the SVT Cobra.
 The rear spoiler was now optional, as it had been standard on all previous models.

 Paint and interior trim

 The only other major change for 1997 was in the color palette.
-The 1997 Cobra was available in Five exterior colors.
+The 1997 Cobra was available in four exterior colors.
 The interior choices were the same as what was offered in 1996: black cloth, saddle cloth, black leather, and saddle leather.
 On Cobra convertibles, the vinyl top was again available in black, saddle, or white, and was the same one used on regular Mustang convertibles.

-Deciphering the VIN codes

-In the table below, the codes in bold are unique to the SVT Cobra for the 1997 model year, and these codes differentiate the SVT Cobra from other 1997 Mustangs.

 1997 SVT Cobra base prices

 All prices below are in United States dollars when the vehicles were sold new at a Ford dealership before any available options were added.